fontanellileonardo/CYBERSECURITY-Notes/README.md

-# Cybersecurity notes
+# Cybersecurity notes Spring 2019

-These notes concern the whole content of the _cybersecurity_ master course hold by Professor G. Dini, Ing.
+These notes concern the whole content of the _cybersecurity_ master course held by Professor G. Dini, Ing.
 P. Perazzo and Ing.
 M. La Manna, Master degree in Computer Engineering, University of Pisa.

 ## Build it yourself